maximrepidgey/gorilla/training/training.md

 	--deepspeed ds_config.json \
 ```
 The above configuration was used to fine-tune LLaMA on a single A100 (80GB) GPU.
 Below the list of different parameters and results:
 - Torchhub - four and half hours of training, 0.74 accuracy and 0.19 hallucination.
+(0-shot)
-- Tensorflow - todo
+- Tensorflow - ~24 hours of training, 0.84 accuracy and 0,03 hallucination.
+(0-shot)
-- Huggingface - todo
+- Huggingface - ~30 hours of training, 0

 Note: you need to specify the *absolute* path.
 Note 2: the `data-prep.py` is used for pre-processing data.
 It may differ from the original pre-processing.